tadorsey735/ESS/README.md

 # Experior Sample Source (ESS)

-This program is designed to simulate ARINC429 data reception and processing..
+This program is designed to simulate ARINC429 data reception and processing.

 ## Simulating Data Reception